mmalolee/Calories_App/readme.md

 ## Running the Application (Streamlit Community Cloud)

-- The app has been deployed using Streamlit Community Cloud: [Streamlit App]()
+- The app has been deployed using Streamlit Community Cloud: [Streamlit Calories App](https://caloriesapp.streamlit.app/)

 ## Analysis Steps